U+2B05

 The leftwards black arrow has the Unicode code point U+2B05.
 In HTML you can write it as ⬅ or ⬅.

-Does the leftwards black arrow symbol work everywhere?
+Can I use the leftwards black arrow symbol in HTML and CSS?

 Related symbols